tgalal/yowsup/README.md

 # License:

 As of January 1, 2015 yowsup is licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html.

-Earlier versions were licensed under the MIT License.
+Earlier versions were licensed under the MIT License and the reason for the change is the new dependency on [python-axolotl](https://github.com/tgalal/python-axolotl) (GPLv3) which provides us with End-to-End encryption, without which yowsup would have been unusable in the near future.